BUSINESS VIDEO MASTERCLASS

 If you haven’t got any customers willing to appear on camera for you, then still make a graphic video on how Company A, Company B, and Company C performed after they onboarded your product or services.

-Use some imagination to get this Veracity message across.
-It’s so much more effective using video, compared with a pdf stating your claims.
+Use some imagination to get this customer-story message across.
+It’s so much more effective using video, compared with offering a pdf stating your claims.